luigisaetta/tabularNN/README.md

 # TabularNN
-This repository contains my research work on tooòs for effectively using Deep Learning with Tabulare Data
+This repository contains my research work on tools for effectively using Deep Learning with Tabulare Data

 ## Features:
 * Examples using PyTorch TabNet implementation
 * FastAI TabularPandas

+## Datasets used in examples:
+* The dataset used in the competition: [Tabula Playground March 2021](https://www.kaggle.com/c/tabular-playground-series-mar-2021)
+*